LTE & 5G NR-Based CBRS Networks: 2020 – 2030 – Opportunities, Challenges, Strategies & Forecasts

 2.6 Market Barriers

-2.6.1 Cell Site Deployment Challenges
+2.6.1 Cell Site & Network Deployment Challenges

 2.6.2 Restricted Coverage Due to Transmit Power Limits